rachelnertia/rachelnertia.github.io/projects.md

 title: Projects
 ---

-Here is a list of basically every project I've taken the time to document somewhat on this site.
-Includes personal projects, collaborative efforts and uni work.
+Here is a list of some projects I've contributed to.
+It includes personal projects, collaborative efforts and uni work.

 # Professional Credits